 What is it?

 Let’s keep this simple, tonic water is a carbonated drink flavoured with quinine.
-It can contain other flavouring ingredients, but it doesn’t have to.
+It might contain other flavouring ingredients, but it doesn’t have to.

-Quinine is extracted from the bark of the Cinchona tree, and has been traditionally used to treat malaria.
-The problem is that quinine on it’s own tastes absolutely vile.
+Quinine is extracted from the bark of the Cinchona tree, and has been traditionally used to treat malaria, hence the name ‘tonic’.
+The slight problem is that quinine on it’s own tastes absolutely vile.

 Tonic water was created in 1825 when British army officers stationed in India mixed quinine with sugar and water, in an attempt to create a daily drink that would act as a malaria prophylaxis.
 This still didn’t make it overly palatable, so to counteract the taste they decided to try mixing it with gin.
 Thus not only was tonic water born, but so was one of the worlds classic mixed drinks, the G&T.